 And if you don’t, where have you been and why don’t you eat donuts?!

-But in this world, if you aren’t adapting and innovating, you will eventually get left behind.
+They are an established brand that doesn’t have to do a great deal anymore to sell its products, but in this world, if you aren’t adapting and innovating, you will eventually get left behind.

 Credit to One Plus One Design